What to See in Turin in One Day: Is Turin Worth Visiting?

 • Opening hours: Tuesday to Sunday Daily 9 am–6:30 pm, Mondays 9 am–2 pm

-Accidentally stumbling into the Palazzo Reale tour might just be one of the best mistakes I’ve ever made.
-This palace is, hands down, the most beautiful I’ve seen in Italy.
-I originally aimed to check out the Royal Armory, but to get there, you have to wander through the entire palace.
+I had actually visited Turin for the Egyptian Museum and the Royal Palace.
+This palace, a UNESCO World Heritage Site, is hands down, the most beautiful I’ve seen in Italy.
+I originally aimed to check out the Royal Armory but to get there, you have to wander through the entire palace.
 So, I surrendered and hopped on the tour that was just about to leave—and I’m glad I did.
 The interiors are so lavish that it’s clear the Savoy Royal Family was living like the Rockefellers of their time.
-For a guy that’s more into minimalism, it gets a bit much after the 16th huge chandelier, but to each their own.
-Everything is gilded, dripping in luxury.

 Royal Palace of Turin in Italy, itinerary